-After the Department calculates the final debt measures, including the recalculated debt-toearnings ratios, and provides those debt measures to a school, the school must disclose for each of its programs, the final loan repayment rate and final debt-to-earnings ratio.
+After the Department calculates the final debt measures, including the recalculated debt-toearnings ratios and provides those debt measures to a school, the school must disclose for each of its programs, the final loan repayment rate and final debt-to-earnings ratio.

-The Department may disseminate the final debt measures and information about or related to the debt measures to the public at any time or in any manner and form, including publishing information that will allow the public to ascertain how well programs perform under the debt measures and other appropriate objective metrics. [§668.7(g)(6)]
+The Department may disseminate the final debt measures and information about, or related to, the debt measures to the public at any time, or in any manner, and form, including publishing information that will allow the public to ascertain how well programs perform under the debt measures and other appropriate objective metrics. [§668.7(g)(6)]

-Gainful Employment Program Debt Measures
+PROPOSED LANGUAGE - COMMON BULLETIN: Gainful Employment Program Debt Measures

 The Common Manual has been revised to include gainful employment program debt measures.
-A gainful employment (GE) program must meet minimum standards to demonstrate that it sufficiently prepares its students for gainful employment in a recognized occupation.
-GE programs are evaluated annually based on a fiscal year (FY) from October 1 through September 30 designated by the calendar year in which it ends.
+A gainful employment (GE) program must meet minimum standards to demonstrate that it satisfactorily prepares its students for gainful employment in a recognized occupation.
+The Department evaluates a GE program annually using two debt measures-the loan repayment rate and the debt-to-earnings ratios.
+For the purpose of GE debt measures, programs are evaluated based on a fiscal year (FY) from October 1 through September 30 designated by the calendar year in which it ends.
 For example, FY 2013 is from October 1, 2012 to September 30, 2013.
+A program is considered satisfactory if it meets one of the following criteria: